rust-lang/highfive/README.md

 ================

 To make rust-highfive interact with a new repo, add a configuration file in `highfive/configs`, with a filename of the form `reponame.json`.

-It should look like:
+The file should look like:

 ```
 {